antmicro/kenning/docs/source/kenning-api.rst

    Kenning core classes and interactions between them.
    The green blocks represent the flow of the input data that is passed to the model for inference.
    The orange blocks represent the flow of model deployment flow, from training to inference on target device.
-   The gray blocks represent the inference results and metrics flow.
+   The grey blocks represent the inference results and metrics flow.

 |projecturl| provides: